stevelab1/simple-readme-generator/README.md

 ### Steps required to install project:

-1. Follow the instructions on GitHub on how to clone https://github.com/stevelab1/simple-readme-generator.git to your local machine, e.g. run the following command in your terminal, then `cd` into the resulting directory:
+1. Follow the instructions on GitHub on how to clone a repo to your local machine, e.g. run the following command in your terminal, then `cd` into the resulting directory:

 ```
 git clone https://github.com/stevelab1/simple-readme-generator.git